 - Essentially every recurring task or SOP you can imagine

 All of the above are examples of our library of premade, ready-to-use templates which you can copy into your organization.
 You can use these templates as they are, edit them to suit your needs, or create your own templates from scratch.

 You can even assign users to specific tasks in your templates to make sure that everyone knows what they need to do.

 Our free plan comes with a maximum of five active templates in your organization; to get more, you can either upgrade your pricing plan, or archive / delete some of your active templates until you have room for another.

 Making a new blank template

 Now you will have the chance to name your new template.
-Do so, then click “OK”.
+Type a name, then click “OK”.

 You will be taken to the edit screen of your new template, where you can get started filling in your tasks, or change the name of your template if you made a mistake in the previous step.

-From the pre-made templates menu you can search for the template you desire, or browse by category (eg: “featured”, “IT”, “human resources”, etc).
+From the premade templates menu you can search for by the name of the template, or browse by category by clicking on “Featured”.